 "Online education is an ideal environment to deliver tailor made education throughout the world, specifically suited to the needs of individual students.
 Students can work at their own pace, at any time and location.
 By using exciting new didactic approaches such as gamification, education can be made more fun and at the same time more effective.
 Once an online course is developed, educators can focus on the most interesting and most important element of education – the interaction with students."

-Before joining Delft University, Mark completed his PhD at the Flight Science and Technology research group of the University of Liverpool within the 'helicopter active control technology' project, which focused on the benefits of novel active control concepts, applied to the mutual improvement of handling qualities, flight envelope protection and structural load alleviation for helicopters.
+Mark earned his a master's degree in Aerospace Engineering after graduating from Delft University of Technology in 2003.
+Next, he obtained a PhD at the University of Liverpool in 2007.
+Mark conducted his PhD research within the 'helicopter active control technology' project, which focused on the benefits of novel active control concepts, applied to the mutual improvement of handling qualities, flight envelope protection and structural load alleviation for helicopters.
 This project involved close collaboration with the National Research Council of Canada.
 Extensive use was made of their advanced systems research aircraft, a fly-by-wire Bell 412 helicopter.

 PhD, University of Liverpool

 MSc in Aerospace Engineering, Delft University of Technology